nrobinson2000/blog/pages/product.md

 <center><img src="/images/PCB.png" width="351.5px"><img src="/images/Pinout.png" width="370.31px" height="470.573px"></center><br>

-The SparkBot shield PCB makes use of most of pins of the Photon, allowing it to work with the sensors, servos, buttons and lights on a SparkBot.
+The shield PCB makes use of most of pins of the Photon, allowing it to work with the sensors, servos, buttons and lights on a my product.
 This PCB was developed using [Fritzing](http://fritzing.org).
-Pictured here is version 3.0 of the PCB, and I am expecting it to arrive soon.
-There are several free pins that can be programmed freely to work with other components so a SparkBot can use parts on a breadboard without the Photon needing to be taken out its socket.
+Pictured above is the final version of the PCB.
+There are several free pins that can be programmed freely to work with other components so my product can use parts on a breadboard without the Photon needing to be taken out its socket.

 Getting a perfect pinout was difficult because of the limited number of PWM pins and analog pins.
 The pins are all over the place, but are organized in my library with constants for the pins.

-Below is a picture of one of my Photons connected to the PCB I have developed.
-It is connected to three servos, a microphone, a button, and an LED.

 ![Top-View](/images/top-view.jpg)

 ## Code
-I have developed a [C++ library][10] that makes using and programming SparkBot simpler and more convenient.
+I have developed a [C++ library][10] that makes using and programming my product simpler and more convenient.

 Below is the barebones code to use my library.